nipoppy/nipoppy/README.md

        - Manually update the sample heurisitic file: `mr_proc/workflow/bids_conv/heuristic.py` using the enlisted protocols from run1.
        - Add updated heuristic file here: `<dataset>/proc/`
        - Modify and run `./heudiconv_run2.sh` with `-t 1` flag and apporpriate local path for mr_proc_dataset_dir.
 This will convert the DICOMs into NIFTIs along with sidecar JSONs and organize them based on your heuristic file.
 The BIDS dataset is created under /test_data/bids.
-       - sample cmd: `./heudiconv_run2.sh -d ~/scratch/mr_proc/<dataset> -p sub001 -s 01 -l . -t 1` where,
+       - sample cmd: `./heudiconv_stage_2.sh -d ~/scratch/mr_proc/<dataset> -p sub001 -s 01 -l . -t 1` where,
             - d: dataset_root_dir
             - p: participant_id
             - s: session_id
             - l: symlink_datastore_dir (only needed if your dicoms are symlinks)
             - t: 1 implies a test run

-       - Run BIDS validator.
-There are several options listed [here](https://github.com/bids-standard/bids-validator).
-Make sure you match the version of Heudiconv and BIDS validator standard.
+       - Run BIDS validator (see below for details).
    - Run entire dataset (provided single participant test is successful)
-       - Modify and run `./heudiconv_run1.sh` and `./heudiconv_run2.sh` with the `-t 0` flag.
+       - Modify and run `./heudiconv_stage_1.sh` and `./heudiconv_stage_2.sh` with the `-t 0` flag.
 This will require you to specify your real DICOM and BIDS dir paths.
        - The above scripts are written to work for single participant (i.e. single DICOM dir).
-The entire dataset can be BIDSified using a "for loop" or if you have access to a cluster you can run it parallel using heudiconv_run<>_sge.sh or heudiconv_run<>_slurm.sh queue submission scripts.
+The entire dataset can be BIDSified using a "for loop" or if you have access to a cluster you can run it parallel using heudiconv_stage_<>_sge.sh or heudiconv_stage_<>_slurm.sh queue submission scripts.

-   - Run BIDS validator for the entire dataset.
+### 5. Run BIDS validator for the entire dataset.
+   - Copy `bids_validator.sif` container into `<dataset>/proc/containers`
+   - Run `run_bids_val.sh <bids_dir> <log_dir>` to check for errors and warnings
+        - Alternatively if your machine has a browser you can also use an online [validator](https://bids-standard.github.io/bids-validator/)
-   - Heudiconv is not perfect!
+   - Note that Heudiconv is not perfect!
+Common issues:
+       - Make sure you match the version of Heudiconv and BIDS validator standard.
        - Heuristic file will also need to be updated if your dataset has different protocols for different participants.
-Any custom post-hoc changes / fixes your make to BIDS datasets must be added to proc_tracker.csv under "notes" column.
        - You should also open an issue on this repo with the problems and solutions you encounter during processing.
-   - Once dataset passes BIDS validation, update proc_tracker.csv with BIDS_status column marked as "complete".

-### 5. Run processing pipelines
+### 6. Run processing pipelines
 Curating dataset into BIDS format simplifies running several commonly used pipelines.
 Each pipeline follows similar steps:
    - Specify pipeline container (i.e. Singularity image / recipe)
    - Run single participant test.
 This uses sample participant from /test_data/bids as input and generates output in the /test_data/<pipeline> dir.